 Dr. Jianan Hui is a Sr. Principal Biostatistician in Global Biostatistics at Servier Pharmaceuticals.
 She currently leads the global submission activities in hematology.
 Prior to her role at Servier, she was a Senior Biostatistician at Boehringer Ingelheim Pharmaceuticals.
 She has worked on various projects in immunology, oncology, cardiovascular and metabolism.
 Her research interests includes Bayesian statistics, adaptive design, statistical go/no-go decision making and statistical learning.
 Jianan received her Ph.D. in Applied Statistics at University of California, Riverside with research focuses in Markov chain Monte Carlo and spatiotemporal Bayesian Hierarchical modeling.
 Prior to that, she received two B.S. degrees in Mathematics from University of Texas at Arlington and in Information and Computational Science from University of Science and Technology Beijing.

-Dr. Yang Song is currently Senior Director, Biostatistics Therapeutic Area Head for General Medicines (including gene therapies), Pain and Neurology, at Vertex Pharmaceuticals Inc., leading his statistical team on multiple rare disease pipeline development projects.
+Dr. Yang Song is currently Executive Director, Biostatistics Group Head for Pipeline Development, at Vertex Pharmaceuticals Inc., leading biostatistics teams supporting multiple rare disease pipeline development projects.
 Prior to joining Vertex, he was with Merck for nearly 10 years, rotated through its PA, Beijing, and NJ global sites, with increasing responsibilities for global drug development across multiple therapeutic areas.
 He also worked with Johnson & Johnson for oncology drug development early in his career.
 His research interests include rare disease clinical trial methodology, real world evidence, data integration, optimal clinical development strategy, statistical issues in oncology clinical trials, biomarker endpoints, and subgroup analyses.
 He is a member of the ASA Biopharmaceutical Scientific Working Group on Real World Evidence.
 Yang received his Ph.D. in Statistics from the University of Wisconsin - Madison.

-Dr. Rui (Sammi) Tang is a leading expert of biostatistics/bioinformatics in the biotech/pharmaceutical industry and she is currently the Head of Biostatistics, Programming and Medical Writing Department at Servier Pharmaceuticals US.
-Prior to join Servier she was the Biostatistics Therapeutic Area head of Oncology, Transplants, Ophthalmology and prematurity neonates programs at Shire pharmaceutical.
-Prior to that she was at Vertex pharmaceutical leading Oncology and Hematology pipelines.
-Before that she also has worked at Amgen for about 8 years, Mayo clinical biostatistics and Merck shortly.
-Previously she served as the biostatistics lead of Companion Diagnostics and the Global Statistics Lead for multiple oncology clinical programs from early phase to late phase at Amgen.
+Prior to join Servier she was the Biostatistics Therapeutic Area Head for multiple teams at Shire Pharmaceuticals including oncology, Transplants, Ophthalmology and prematurity neonates and has worked at several other organizations, including Vertex, Amgen, Mayo Clinical and Merck.
+At Amgen, she served as the biostatistics lead of Companion Diagnostics and the Global Statistics Lead for multiple oncology clinical programs from early phase to late phase.
 Sammi has great experience in CDRH, CBER, CDER, health Canada, EMA and Asian regulatory agencies interactions.
 Sammi’s research interests are primarily in the area of adaptive clinical trial design and biomarker subgroup related statistical issues in precision medicine.
-She has authored more than 30 articles in peer-reviewed scientific journals on methodology, study design, data analysis and reporting and is a co-inventor of several patents.
+She has authored more than 50 articles in peer-reviewed scientific journals on methodology, study design, data analysis and reporting and is a co-inventor of several patents.
 Besides her daily work, she actively promotes data science through many of her volunteer activities: Sammi is co-founder of DahShu which is a 501(c)(3) non-profit organization, founded to promote research and education in data sciences with almost 5000 members internationally.
-She serves in the SCT (Society of Clinical Trials) scientific program committee and development committee since 2013 to help organize the annual international conference.
-She is leading teams in the DIA (Drug Information Association) Adaptive design working group of oncology drug development and small population working group for rare disease statistical methodology development.
-She is also an active member in ASA (American Statistics Association) and ICSA (International Chinese Statistics Association) to serve the biostatistics and data science professional community.
+She is leading teams in the Innovative design scientific working group (IDSWG) of oncology drug development and small population working group for rare disease statistical methodology development.
+She is also an active member in ASA(American Statistics Association) and ICSA(International Chinese Statistics Association) to serve the biostatistics and data science professional community.

 Sammi graduated from the University of Michigan Technology University with a PhD in statistics Genetics.